 Uniforms will be supplied by the Company and these uniforms are to be worn by all employees.
 Uniforms must be worn on duty excluding on-call/call back.

-Uniforms will be replaced on an as needs basis at no cost to the employee.
+Uniforms will be replaced on an annual basis at no cost to the employee.

 Upon termination, uniforms must be returned to the Company as they remain the property of the Company.